 Tea and cake in a good cafe is one of my favourite things, and during my time in trendy Palermo in Buenos Aires there was no shortage of options to choose from.
 This is a round-up of my favourite 10 cafes in Palermo in no particular order.
 All have wi-fi and vegetarian options.
-I’m focused on cafes in Palermo because that’s where I lived, but I do think it’s home to the best cafes in Buenos Aires.
+I’m focused on cafes in Palermo because that’s where I lived, but I also think it’s definitely home to the best cafes in Buenos Aires.

-The best cafes in Buenos Aires
+The best cafes in Buenos Aires’ Palermo District

 Nicaragua 5935, Palermo Hollywood and Gurruchaga 1795, Palermo Soho